git-town/git-town/website/src/branch-types.md

 # Branch Types

-Git Town supports many different types and configurations of Git branches.
+Git Town supports many different types of Git branches.
 When properly configured, you can run `git sync` or `git sync --all` at any time and each of your local branches will get synced in the specific ways it's supposed to get synced or not synced.